Yummy Traditional : Hi-Tea Page Not Found - Yummy Traditional

 veggie-samosa

-To make a samosa first we take all ingredients
+To make a samosa, first we take all the ingredients.

 ingredients-of-samosa

-Prepare all veggies besides boiled vegetables, remove the skin of half potatoes and half of let it be with the skin, then coarsely chop and set aside until required
+Prepare all veggies besides boiled vegetables, remove the skin of half potatoes and half of them, let the rest be with the skin, then coarsely chop and set aside until required.

 boiled-veggies

-Make flour batter (like)for binding even can be used only water but flour batter is the best binding agent
+Make a flour batter (like)for binding, even water can be used, but flour batter is the best binding agent.

 flour-batter

-In a bowl add flour along with all ingredients
+In a bowl, I add flour along with all the ingredients

 add-flour-along-with-all-ingredients

-Mix them together for 5 minutes till they turn to a crumble texture
+Mix them together for 5 minutes till they turn into a crumbly texture.

 mix-flour-with-ghee